quii/learn-go-with-tests/io.md

 It's true that _in general_ you should favour not testing private things as that can sometimes lead to your tests being too tightly coupled to the implementation; which can hinder refactoring in future.

-However we must not forget that tests should give us _confidence_.
+However, we must not forget that tests should give us _confidence_.

 We were not confident that our implementation would work if we added any kind of edit or delete functionality.
 We did not want to leave the code like that, especially if this was being worked on by more than one person who may not be aware of the shortcomings of our initial approach.

 Finally, it's just one test!
-If we decide to change the way it works it wont be a disaster to just delete the test but we have at the very least captured the requirement for future maintainers.
+If we decide to change the way it works it won't be a disaster to just delete the test but we have at the very least captured the requirement for future maintainers.

 ### Interfaces

 We started off the code by using `io.Reader` as that was the easiest path for us to unit test our new `PlayerStore`.
 As we developed the code we moved on to `io.ReadWriter` and then `io.ReadWriteSeeker`.
 We then found out there was nothing in the standard library that actually implemented that apart from `*os.File`.
 We could've taken the decision to write our own or use an open source one but it felt pragmatic just to make temporary files for the tests.

-Finally we needed `Truncate` which is also on `*os.File`.
+Finally, we needed `Truncate` which is also on `*os.File`.
 It would've been an option to create our own interface capturing these requirements.

 ```go
 type ReadWriteSeekTruncate interface {